diffpy/diffpy.srfit/doc/devmanual/extending.rst

 Restraints in SrFit are one way to include known information about a system into a fit recipe.
 When customizing SrFit for a specific purpose, one may want to create restraints.
-One example of this is in the ``SrRealStructure`` base class in ``diffpy.srfit.structure.srrealstructure``.
+One example of this is in the ``SrRealParSet`` base class in ``diffpy.srfit.structure.srrealparset``.
 SrReal provides many real-space structure utilities for compatible structures, such as a PDF calculator and a bond-valence sum (BVS) calculator.
 The PDF calculator works very well as a ``ProfileGenerator`` (see the :ref:`developers-guide-examples`), but the BVS calculator is better suited as a restraint.
 This makes it very easy to keep the BVS constrained during a PDF fit or some other refinement.

 Creating a custom restraint is a two-step process.
 First, a class must be derived from ``diffpy.srfit.fitbase.restraint.Restraint`` that can calculate